OmMahen/OmMahen/README.md

 I'm currently active as Student at <a href="https://unram.ac.id/">Universitas Mataram</a>.

-- 🌱 I’m currently learning about web development
+- 🌱 I’m currently learning about Web Development
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about Web Development or JavaScript
 - 📫 How to reach me: mahendraputraraharja@gmail.com
 - ⚡ Fun fact: brother of a sister